 Amazingly, America has become a nation of socialists, asking in dismay: “Where’s the government?”

-Instead, in our moment of critical national need, Trump’s government is a rickety medicine show run by a small-minded flimflammer peddling laissez-fairyland snake oil.
+Instead, in our moment of critical national need, Trump’s government was a rickety medicine show run by a small-minded flimflammer peddling laissez-fairyland snake oil.

 “We have it totally under control,” Trump pompously declared after the first U.S. case was confirmed in January.
 For weeks, as the pandemic spread out of control, he did nothing.
-Meanwhile an increasingly anxious public found that they couldn’t even get reliable test kits from Trump’s hollowed-out government health agencies.
+An increasingly anxious public found that they couldn’t even get reliable test kits from Trump’s hollowed-out government health agencies.

 Still, he shrugged off all concern and responsibility: “By April, you know, in theory,” he said, “when it gets a little warmer, it miraculously goes away.”
 Not exactly a can-do Rooseveltian response to a national crisis!

-That complete absence of White House leadership is why a deadly pathogen is now raging practically everywhere across our land, unknown millions of us are being infected, a “closed indefinitely” sign has literally been hung on the American economy, and even our people’s social and civic interactions — the essence of community life — have been halted.
+These inconvenient facts have exposed this imposter of a president as incompetent, uncaring, and silly.
+That complete absence of White House leadership is why a deadly pathogen has now raged practically everywhere across our land, a “closed indefinitely” sign has literally been hung on the American economy, and even our social and civic interactions — the essence of community life — have been halted.

 Right-wing politico Grover Norquist once said he wanted a government so small “I can drag it into the bathroom and drown it in the bathtub.”
 Trump has shown us what such a small-minded government looks like.
 And what it costs us.